AppMetrics/Docs.V2.Hugo/content/getting-started/_index.md

     .Build();
 ```

 The above will configure the console reporter but App Metrics will not schedule the reporting by default.
-The is to allow flexiblity in scheduling for different types of applications.
+This is to allow flexiblity in scheduling for different types of applications.
 App Metrics does however provide a task schedular which can be used to schedule the reporting of metrics via all configured reporters.

 ```csharp
 var scheduler = new AppMetricsTaskScheduler(